 |Clubs||Burway RC, Staines BC, Nottinghamshire County Rowing Association, Cambridge University Women’s BC, Molesey BC|

 Trisha is second from the left in the photo at the top of this page which is a still taken from a video in Tony Reynolds’ personal collection of her four at the World Championships in 1996.

 Getting into rowing

 Trisha learned to row during her last couple of years at school at a time when she was lacking an outlet for her athetic abilities.
 “Before that I’d been a runner.
-I used to do 1,500m, cross country and all that sort of thing and I ran for Middlesex, but there wasn’t much going on at school I was at by this time.
-Then my older sister started rowing with some of her friends in Hammersmith, and I thought that sounded interesting so I went along to Burway rowing club which was near where I lived,” she explains.
+I used to do 1,500m, cross country and all that sort of thing and I ran for Middlesex, but there wasn’t much going on at the school I was at by this time, so when my older sister started rowing with some of her friends in Hammersmith, I thought that sounded interesting so I went along to my local club which was Burway,” she explains.

-There weren’t many girls or women at the club at that time but she was happy to single scull.
-“I did quite a lot of sculling events but I didn’t get anywhere, and then various people told me that I should go to Egham Regatta because I’d win there, so I went there and duly I won!”
+There weren’t many girls or women at the club then but she was happy to single scull.
+“I did quite a lot of sculling events but I didn’t get anywhere, and then various people told me that I should go to Egham Regatta because I’d win there, so I went there and I duly won!”